 - We eat too much food without even realizing it.
 It happens all the time.
 Eating mindlessly, surrounded by distractions and tempting foods that shouldn’t be around.

 - We drink too much alcohol.
 Alcohol is bad news for weight loss.

 - We have too high expectations.
-We see people lost a lot of weight in the first week.
+We see people lose a lot of weight in the first week.
 And after comparing ourselves to others, we feel like something is not right.

 Luckily, I’ve written a full article about all those reasons in detail and how to overcome this problem.
 So you can dive into the meat and bones of why OMAD is not working.

-The period from you starting doing OMAD to seeing first results I call ghost town.
-Its because there is like nothing is happening, despite you put in the works.
-So you just need to be patient for few days.
+The period from you starting doing OMAD to seeing your first results I call ghost town.
+It’s because there is like nothing is happening, despite you putting in the work.

 There are several ways to stay patient while doing OMAD: